 TruBit Pro sets a trading protection range for the order price in contract trading based on the index price, and the system rejects orders whose order price locates out of the price range.
 The upper limit of the price range is used to prevent overpriced buy orders and the lower limit of the price range is used to prevent underpriced sell orders.

 In addition, in order to protect the stability of the system, the platform regularly reviews users' high-frequency and very low-holding time trading orders.
 If the average holding time of an account's orders is less than 5 minutes, and the trading volume of opening and closed positions is more than 80% of the total trading volume, we will consider illegal high-frequency arbitrage activities for those trading behaviors.
 The platform will suspend the withdrawal and deposit functions of the related profit in the account

-In order to maintain a position, an investor must hold a certain percentage of the value of the position in margin, also known as the maintenance margin.
+In order to maintain a position, an investor must hold a certain percentage of the position value in margin, also known as the maintenance margin.
 If you are unable to fulfill the margin requirement, the forced liquidation will be triggered and you will lose your maintenance margin.
-The minimum maintenance margin requirements can be found on the "Leverage and Risk Limits" (Help Center) page.
+The minimum maintenance margin requirements can be found on the "Leverage and Risk Limits" page.

 TruBit Pro uses mark prices to avoid forced liquidation due to a lack of liquidity or market manipulation.

 - In isolated margin mode: If the forced liquidation is triggered, the position will be closed.

 - In cross margin mode: If the forced liquidation is triggered, all pending orders will be canceled and all positions will be closed.